lukearend/scratch/README.md

 # scratch
-An open-source, autonomously-balancing mobile robot built from scratch.
+_an open-source, autonomously-balancing mobile robot built from scratch_

 See it in action [here](https://youtu.be/LrDqXtu8--8)!